hp77-creator/mini-soc-lie/README.md

 Develop a minimalistic client (in golang) using websocket to send a "hello" message to a server and print the server's response.
 The twist?
 Your goal is to make the executable binary as tiny as possible!

+### Implementation

+- Implemented a normal websocket server using gorilla library
+- Also had created a client using gorilla
+- size was in 6 MBs
+- Looked for ways to remove size
+- First thing removing `fmt`
+- Then gorilla
+- so created a client with `golang.org/x/net/websocket`
+- created a script to test with different flags, referred `Guide to decrease binary size in golang`

+### Testing

+To test it in your system:

+- Clone the repo
+- `go run server.go`
+- `go run client.go`
+- To determine size of client binary execute `./size_check.sh client_wo_gorilla.go`

 ### Requirements Gathering

 [gfg article on socket programming in C++](https://www.geeksforgeeks.org/socket-programming-cc/)